Loptt/lambdish-compiler/README.md

 * Strongly typed: Operation type checking at compile time, and inmutability allows for easier programming.
 * Native operations: Lambdish provides a set of built in operations (functions) to provide arithmetic, relational, and logical operations, if-else operations, and other native operations.
 * Simple data types:
-  * Numbe (num): Any numberic value wether integer or float, positive or negative.
+  * Number (num): Any numeric value wether integer or float, positive or negative.
   * Character (char): Any alphanumeric element.
   * Boolean (bool): Classic boolean value, true or false.
 * More complex data types: